AsheUrban/EauClaireSalon.Solution/README.md

 ## Setup/Installation Requirements

-* _clone or download responsitory to your local._
+* _Clone or download responsitory to your local._
-* _cd into HairSalon and run dotnet restore, dotnet build, and dotnet run to run web application._
+* _Cd into HairSalon and run dotnet restore, dotnet build, and dotnet run to run web application._
-* _touch appsettings.json and add the following configuration:_
+* _Touch appsettings.json and add the following configuration:_

 {
   "ConnectionStrings": {